sahajre/goFAQ/README.md

 ## How to create a map in Go?

-## What are different methods available for string manupulation?
+## What are different methods available for string manipulation?

 ## What are the basics of web programming in Go?